tekd/ga-worksheet/GA-worksheet.md

 2. Why is it important to center and narrow text on a webpage? (think visually) It's important to center and narrow the text on a webpage because when readers read it, everything's centered.
 Nothing have to read left to right or just one sided.
 It makes the webpage more stylistic and modern.

-3. What does this line of HTML do to an object? `margin: 0 auto;`
+3. What does this line of HTML do to an object? `margin: 0 auto;` The html tag centers the object.

 4. How does using `max-width` instead of `width` improve the readability of any webpage?
+The image wouldn't exceed the maximum length set so the image wouldn't overshine the text.

-5. The media query to the below  will not be activated unless…
+5. The media query to the below  will not be activated unless… the browser size is not larger than 500px.

     ``` css
 @media (max-width: 500px) {